Soulcalibur (video game): Development

-The team for the arcade version of Soulcalibur consisted of roughly 60 people working on Namco's System 12 hardware, while the team developing the home port was reduced to about forty.
+It had been announced in January as "New Weapon Fighting Game" and a test version was shown at E3 in May.
+The team for the arcade version of Soulcalibur consisted of roughly sixty people working on Namco's System 12 hardware, while the team developing the home port was reduced to about forty.
 Given a deadline of seven months to coincide with the North American launch of the Dreamcast, the transition was difficult for the team, due to the differences in hardware.
 However, due to the similar capabilities and limits of each system, content was left intact between the two versions, with Yotoriyama feeling that the team was "obsessed" with giving their best effort for the port.
 The biggest technological change to the Dreamcast port was to render all of the game's stages in full 3D polygons, whereas the far backgrounds in the arcade original were flat, two-dimensional images.
 Additional content was also added to the game to ensure replay value, based on researching other fighting games marketed at the time.
 Many of the team's ideas that they were unable to incorporate into the port were eventually used for later games in the series.

 Release

-The game was originally released in the Japanese arcades on July 30, 1998.
+The game was originally released in the Japanese arcades on July 30, 1998, with releases in North America and Europe following later the same year.
 A Gamest Book series guide book Soul Calibur Skill Up Manual (ソウルキャリバー スキルアップマニュアル) was published by Shinseisha on September 27, 1998.

 Dreamcast

-The Dreamcast port of Soulcalibur was released in Japan on August 5, 1999; and in North America as a launch title, on September 9, 1999.
+The Dreamcast port of Soulcalibur was released in Japan on August 5, 1999; and in North America and Europe as launch titles, on September 9, 1999, and November 26, 1999, respectively.
 The North American Dreamcast version of the game removes one of Voldo's suggestive codpieces featuring a bull.
 However, the codpiece is present in the European and Japanese versions, as well as the North American Xbox 360 version.
 The European Dreamcast version was distributed and advertised by Sega Europe.

 The Dreamcast version of Soulcalibur is one of the first examples of a home conversion of a game being graphically superior to its original arcade counterpart.
 Among the differences were the improved graphics (including the addition of 3D backgrounds), tweaked gameplay, new game modes, new costumes, and the inclusion of an extra character, Cervantes de Leon.
 The Dreamcast version features new modes such as Team Battle, Survival, and Training Mode.
 In Mission Battle, the player completes various missions to attain points, which can be used to buy various art, which then unlocks extra features, costumes and stages.
 Another feature added is the artwork section, containing official artwork, fanart, and high-res pictures.
 Also unlockable are a "liquid metal" version of the characters' costume and a "Battle Theater" mode, plus a way to modify the opening introduction theme by changing the characters appearing in it, and an "Exhibition Mode" displaying characters performing their katas (in Mission Mode it is possible to add more characters to the "Exhibition Mode", such as Taki and Seung Mina).